Creating Your Identity Map

 Choose Your Method

 There’s no one right way to map your identity.
-Pick the method that feels natural or exciting to you:
+Pick the method that feels natural or exciting to you.
+Some ideas include:

 As you build your map, consider including: